-Both the Pfizer-BioNTech and Moderna vaccines reported similar side effects, which don’t last long — about one to three days.
+The vaccines reported similar side effects, which don’t last long — about one to three days.
 People receiving the vaccines reported pain at the injection site, fatigue, headache, and muscle pain.
-Side effects were more common after the second dose.
-Severe adverse reactions are rare.Back to top
+Severe adverse reactions are rare.
+For the Pfizer-BioNTech and Moderna vaccines, side effects were more common after the second dose.

 How do we know the vaccines will work well in all groups?

-Both drug makers conducted rigorous studies that included people across a range of ages, gender, racial, and ethnic groups.
+All three drug makers conducted rigorous studies that included people across a range of ages, gender, racial, and ethnic groups.

 In the Pfizer-BioNTech study, 42% of people were over the age of 55, and 20% had other medical conditions.
-Minority ethnic groups represented 17% of vaccine volunteers.
+Minority and ethnic groups represented 17% of vaccine volunteers.

 In the Moderna study, about 25% of the people in the study were over age 65.
-The study group was 63% white, 20% Hispanic/Latinx, 10% Black/African-American, 4% Asian, 1% Native American, and less than 2% other.
+The study group was 63% white, 20% Hispanic/Latinx, 10% Black/African American, 4% Asian, 1% Native American, and less than 2% other.

-Both vaccines offered strong protection against COVID-19 in all these groups.Back to top
+All three vaccines offered strong protection against COVID-19 in all these groups.Back to top

-Should people with cancer, who may have a weakened immune system, get the vaccines?
+Should people with cancer get the COVID-19 vaccines?

 Are the vaccines safe for me if I have already had COVID-19?

 The CDC encourages people who have had COVID-19 to get vaccinated.
 Some of the people in the vaccine studies had evidence of a prior COVID-19 infection.
-They had side effects from the vaccine that were similar to those who had not been previously been infected.Back to top
+They had side effects from the vaccine that were similar to those who had not been previously infected.Back to top